venekamp/nowfap-portal/README.md

-NowFab -  Federated authentication portal based on COmanage
+NowFap -  NOn Web Federated Authentication Portal
 ======

 This project deploys COmanage using Ansible as a portal to handle various non-web SSO scenarios